eMahtab/reverse-bits/README.md

 If this function is called many times, how would you optimize it?

 ## Approach :
+Idea is to retrieve the last bit from the unsigned number one by one and add it to the result.

 ![Reverse Bits](reverse-bits.png?raw=true "Reverse Bits")

 Quick recap about `AND` operator